mgrahamjo/jdrop/README.md

 ### Settings

-When you `require` jdrop, there are two optional settings.
+When you initialize jdrop, you can pass a config object with two optional settings.

 `path` is the directory in which to store JSON files.
-All of the keys you use to access files will be relative to this path.
+The keys you use to access files are paths relative to this directory.
 The default path is `data`.

 `autocatch` controlls error handling behavior.
 The default behavior uses a promise rejection, which you can handle thusly: